In today’s world, it’s easier to find a college student carrying a laptop, smartphone or iPod than to spot one without.

 “One of the challenges will be extending this to regular surveillance cameras often deployed at entrances to buildings,” said Konrad.

-If successful, the project has the chance not only to reduce breach-related costs but also increase our sense of security.
+If successful, the project could help reduce breach-related costs while increasing people’s sense of security.